annieDang/js-zombie/README.md

 # A fun cli game created for fun.
-Just to try inquirer.js lib
 ----------------------

 ## Description